camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 We have not introduced neither a `Task.category` nor a `claimTime` for tasks.
 We have not introduced the [Activiti Events](http://www.activiti.org/userguide/index.html#eventDispatcher), so you have to exchange that by Execution Listeners or Task Listeners, CDI events or a [History Event Handler](https://docs.camunda.org/manual/7.5/user-guide/process-engine/history/#provide-a-custom-history-backend).
 Or maybe you want o leverage the [Camunda BPM reactor community extension](https://github.com/camunda/camunda-bpm-reactor).
 Note that we do not write the `ACT_EVT_LOG` table.

 Camunda does not support definition of data objects.
-We also do not allow to change the business key of a running instance.
+We also do not allow the change of the business key of a running instance.
 We do not have a [DynamicBpmService](http://bpmn20inaction.blogspot.de/2015/10/adding-dynamic-behaviour-to-activiti.html) or a Business Calendar.
 We do solve [Custom MyBatis Mappers](http://www.jorambarrez.be/blog/2014/01/17/execute-custom-sql-in-activiti/) differently (as you can see in [an example](https://github.com/camunda/camunda-consulting/blob/master/snippets/custom-queries/src/main/java/org/camunda/demo/custom/query/TasklistService.java)).
 The Process Engine Configurator of Activiti is not required, as Camunda knows [Process Engine Plugins](https://docs.camunda.org/manual/7.5/user-guide/process-engine/process-engine-plugins/).

-We do not have a Model repository, as we seperate data required for the engine runtime from design time artifacts, like intermediate models.
+We do not have a Model repository as we seperate data required for the engine runtime from design time artifacts, like intermediate models.

 ## Experimental things and community extensions

-Activiti has some features and modules, which are in a very experimental stage (or somethimes also kind of abandoned).
+Activiti has some features and modules which are in a very experimental stage (or somethimes also kind of abandoned).
 At Camunda we have a different view on our core product: Whatever is in the product needs to be stable, maintained and can be supported with 24/7 support.
 So we draw a clear line between core product and what we call [community extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/#community-extensions).

 Here are examples of half-baked features not in the Camunda BPM product: